 imprology

-It is tempting to form a quick plan before improvising a scene, to avoid looking stupid, which is a reasonable ambition, yet people chasing ideas tend to be poor listeners.
+It is tempting to form a quick plan before improvising a scene, to avoid looking stupid, which is a reasonable ambition.
+Yet people who are chasing ideas tend to be poor listeners.
 The results are variable but repetitive: a lot of nervous energy on display as players throw competing plots at each other or just freeze in the headlights.
-Focusing on our feelings rather than our thoughts and taking the time to see the world as it is, by contrast, works wonders.
+Focusing on our feelings, on finding a connection with our scene partner during an improvisation, rather than listening to our thoughts, and taking the time to see the world as it is, works wonders.

 Ideas become rarer, simpler, and more engaging.
 We realise that expressing genuine thoughts rather than labored ones results in beautiful, inspiring juxtapositions.
 Our characters are being moved and displaced.
 Scenes acquire depth and texture.